 A report from Statista showed that the joint top challenges facing companies engaged in cross-border eCommerce were cross-border logistics and cross-border returns, each with 43.4 percent of respondents citing these as an expected issue.

 But those are just some of the issues shippers will face as they expand their use of an omnichannel shipping strategy, especially as they evolve into an international shopping and shipping company.
-From customs compliance to local delivery wherever local might be, to master the global parcel chain will take a new set of skills and the right parcel management solution.
+From customs compliance to local delivery wherever local might be, mastering the global parcel chain will take a new set of skills and the right parcel management solution.